Blue Flame

 Blue Flame is a rocket-powered land speed racing vehicle that was driven by Gary Gabelich and achieved a world land speed record on Bonneville Salt Flats in Utah on October 23, 1970.
 The vehicle set the FIA world record for the flying mile at 622.407 mi/h and the flying kilometer at 630.388 mi/h.
-Blue Flame's world records have since been broken.
+Blue Flame's world record speed stood for thirteen years before being exceeded by Thrust2 in 1983.

 Design and construction

 Blue Flame was constructed in Milwaukee, Wisconsin by Reaction Dynamics, a company formed by Pete Farnsworth, Ray Dausman and Dick Keller, who had developed the first hydrogen peroxide rocket dragster, called the X-1 and driven by Chuck Suba.

+Rocket Engine

-The car used a combination of high-test peroxide and liquified natural gas (LNG), pressurized by helium gas.
+Blue Flames engine is a regeneratively cooled variable-thrust liquid-propellant engine, using a combination of high-test peroxide and liquified natural gas (LNG), pressurized by helium gas.
 The effort was sponsored by the American Gas Association, with technical assistance from the Institute of Gas Technology of Des Plaines, IL.

-The engine was designed by Reaction Dynamics and some of the components were manufactured by Galaxy Manufacturing of Tonawanda, New York.

-Blue Flames engine is a regeneratively cooled variable-thrust liquid-propellant engine.
-It can operate on either a single- or dual-propellant basis.
+The engine can operate on either a single- or dual-propellant basis.
 In operation, it permits natural gas use as a liquid, gas, or both with a two-stage combustion start.
 The oxidizer flow is established first, then LNG enters a heat exchanger where it vaporizes and is brought to combustion temperature.
 The gas is then injected into the combustion chamber with the oxygen provided by the hydrogen peroxide.
 A stable flame front is established and the remaining liquified natural gas (LNG) is injected to bring the engine to full power.

 Nominal engine running time was 20 seconds at full thrust of 22,500 lbf, the equivalent of 58,000 hp.
-Keller stated the Goodyear Tire Company restricted their top speed to 700 mi/h.
 Reaction Dynamics subsequently modified the LNG flow in the two-stage injector system to almost halve the maximum thrust.
-The actual thrust during the record runs was between 13,000 lbf [equivalent of 35,000 hp] and 15,000 lbf.
-Blue Flames record runs involved accelerating continuously to the mile midpoint, then coasting through the mile.
-The peak speed, approximately 650 mi/h, was reached at that point and then the vehicle decelerated the rest of the way.
-The kilometer speed trap was biased towards one end of the mile, resulting in the 8 mi/h higher speed.